 Founded in 1971, the Flag Institute is a UK charity working to promote interest in all aspects of flags and flag flying (vexillology); to foster knowledge and understanding; and to offer a unique free source of expert advice, information and comment.
 Membership is open to all.
 JOIN TODAY and find out more!

 Union Jack or Union Flag?

-When the ‘Union Jack’ was first introduced in 1606, it was known simply as the ‘British flag’ or ‘flag of Britain’ and was ordered to be flown at the main masthead of all ships, warships and merchant ships – English and Scottish.
+When first introduced in 1606, the ‘Union Jack’ was known simply as the ‘British flag’ or ‘flag of Britain’, and was ordered to be flown from the main masthead of all English and Scottish ships, warships and merchant ships.

-In the 18th century the small mast on the bowsprit was replaced by staysails on the stays between the bowsprit and the foremast.
-By this time the Ensign had become the principal naval distinguishing flag, so it became customary to fly the Union Jack only when in harbour, and from the jackstaff – a specially rigged staff in a ship’s bows.
-Note therefore that the jack flag predated the jackstaff by over 150 years, and its name was related to its size rather than the position in which it was flown.
+During the eighteenth century, the short mast on the bowsprit disappeared, to be replaced by staysails on the stays between bowsprit and foremast.
+The principal naval distinguishing flag had become the Ensign, so it grew customary to fly the Union Jack only in harbour – and from the ‘jackstaff’ (a specially rigged staff in the bows).

-It is often claimed that the Union Flag should be described as the Union Jack only when flown in the bows of a warship, but this is a relatively recent idea.
-From early in its life, the Admiralty frequently referred to the flag as the Union Jack, however it was used, and in 1902 an Admiralty Circular announced that Their Lordships had decided that either name could be used officially – a verdict awarded Parliamentary approval in 1908 when it was stated that ‘the Union Jack should be regarded as the National flag’.
+It is sometimes claimed that the Union Flag should be described as the Union Jack only when flown in the bows of a warship, but this is a relatively recent idea.
+From its earliest days, the Admiralty often referred to the flag – however it was used – as the Union Jack.
+In 1902 an Admiralty Circular announced that either name could be used officially.
+And in 1908 the UK Parliament approved this verdict, stating that ‘the Union Jack should be regarded as the National flag’.

 Cdr Bruce Nicolls OBE RN (Retd)